coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 This means:
 The nested query is the part between the [].
 In our example this translates in:

-* Search in the sources WimPeopleAdd and WimPeopleResume for the text entered in the search box but
+* Search in the sources WimPeopleAdd and WimPeopleResume for the text entered in the search box
-* Report back the keyfield [@myusername].
+* From the above, Report back the keyfield [@myusername]
-* The usernames returned by the nested query will be used in the full query.
+* The usernames returned by the nested query will be used in the full query

 A practical example:
 If I search for “Artificial Intelligence”.
 Our nested query will look like: